 - How does more availability help me get more bookings?

-- How does the property page score help me attract guests?
+- Using the property page score to attract more guests

 - Travel Proud FAQ

 - All you need to know about Booking Network Sponsored Ads